 A work by Sharmeen Obaid-Chinoy, Personal reflections on Partition

 A celebration of textiles through the eyes of artists in Pennine Lancashire September 2017

 Art in Manufacturing is a collaboration between the Festival of Making and Super Slow Way.
-Together we have commissioned nine multidisciplinary artists to work with some of the leading manufacturers across Pennine Lancashire.
+Together we commissioned nine multidisciplinary artists to work with some of the leading manufacturers across Pennine Lancashire.

-A new co-commission with Tate Liverpool let audiences see the entire production and performance of a musical unfold live in the gallery.
+A co-commission with Tate Liverpool let audiences see the entire production and performance of a musical unfold live in the gallery.

 Muhammad Ali and Me is the coming-of-age story of a young, black, gay girl growing up in foster care, and her fantastical friendship with the legendary boxer Muhammad Ali, ‘The Greatest’.

 #BridgingBlackburn was a collaborative project which brought together young people interested in social action from SLYNCS and a site-specific theatre company from the Netherlands – PeerGrouP.